Ask Your State to Recognize Usher Syndrome Awareness Day

 WHEREAS, Usher Syndrome is a relatively rare genetic disorder caused by a mutation in any one of at least 10 genes resulting in a combination of hearing loss and visual impairment, and is a leading cause of combined deafness and blindness; and

-WHEREAS, more than 400,000 people are affected by this genetic disorder worldwide, with up to 50,000 of those in the United States; and
+WHEREAS, more than 400,000 people are affected by this genetic disorder worldwide, with as many as 25,000 of those in the United States; and

 WHEREAS, Usher syndrome, which is incurable presently, impacts three major senses in the body: